Introduction of Columns

 Round Column Vs Square Column

-The Round column and square column are commonly used column shapes in the construction.
+The round pillar design and square column, or square pillar design, are commonly used column shapes in the construction.
 The difference between the Round column and square are as follows

 |Round columns are symmetric about centroidal Axis.||Square columns have four-axis of symmetry.|